 This is, then, a good time at which to reassess the Gricean framework.
 This thesis attempts such a reassessment.
 It is structured as follows.
 Chapter 2 provides a detailed exposition of Grice's theory of implicature.
 It discusses key distinctions, claims, and applications, and introduces Grice's well-known three-part definition of implicature, according to which what is implicated by an utterance is (roughly) whatever supposition is required to make sense of it as a cooperative contribution to the conversation.
 In addition, the chapter explores a tension in Grice's views concerning the role of speaker intentions in implicature.
-I argue that the issue is not resolved in Grice's account.
+I argue that the issue is not resolved in Grice's work and that we should for the moment distinguish two possible versions of Grice's account.
 Later chapters will return to this issue.